founddrama/infinite-notes/content/characters/Tiny_Ewell.md

   * discussion of Randy Lenz's "PAMELA" tattoo (pp. 207)
     * Lenz as having no recollection of Pamela, nor any recollection of getting the tattoo
+* first person to visit Gately at St. Elizabeth's and confide
+  * confides a childhood story (3rd grade) re: 'The Money Stealers Club' (pp. 809)